judsonlmoore/judsonlmoore.com/_posts/2018-02-08-edinburgh-free-walking-tour.markdown

 ---
 title: 			Edinburgh Free Walking Tour
 date: 			2018-02-08 11:00:44 Z
 categories: 	Scotland
-tags: Adventure
-  - travel guide
-  - travel tips
-  - walking tour
+tags: 			adventure, travel guide, travel tips, walking tour
 author: 		judsonlmoore
 comments: 		true
+description:	The Edinburgh free walking tour by SANDEMANs is a great way to start your trip in Edinburgh and orient yourself to the city and to Scottish history.
 excerpt: 		On my recent trip to Edinburgh, I kicked off my day with a free walking tour of the city.
 The experience proved to be a great way to orient myself to the city and to Scottish history.
 I took lots of photos and now share what I learned along the way.
 layout: 		post
+image:			../assets/images/2018/01/18115248/free-walking-tour-edinburgh-skyline.jpg

 ---